Attila-Sasvari/microk8s_awx/README.md

 - Install microk8s.
 - Add user to the required groups and perform a few additional configuration.

+Note: alternative solution would be to utilize https://galaxy.ansible.com/racqspace/microk8s.

 ## Deploy AWX

 The name of the related role: `deploy_awx`.